- What is this conference about?

 - Will there be special activities for Children?

-- We have not before but are discussing it.
+- We have not before this, but are discussing it.
 Please let us know if having programs for young people would be welcome, although we are emphatically not venturing into child care.
-We love young people, but don’t expect them to join thier parents unless they are interested in learning magick and developing their abilities.
+We love young people, but don’t expect them to join their parents unless they are interested in learning magick and developing their abilities.
 Clearly people learn different skills at different ages, so if they are ready to learn, we will welcome them.
 Do let us know if you and your friends need this sort of programming.
+(We can look for speakers eager to teach the young the basics- like grounding and centering, dowsing, healing, herbs, ethics, and the whole “when to keep silent” bit.)

 - Can I advertise in the program booklet?
 How about on the website?